 Most HVAC contractors can measure the AFUE efficiency of your current furnace setup.
 If your old furnace is only 60 percent efficient, realize that 40% of the cost of your heating bill is being wasted due to inefficiency.
 Even upgrading to the new minimum of 80 percent can cut your monthly bill drastically.

 Comparing an 80% AFUE furnace with a 98.5% AFUE can include a price difference of $1,000.
 Some lower-budget brands of furnaces are less likely to even have a near 100% efficient furnace in their lineup.

 Types of Heating Options

 It’s also worthwhile to determine if an electric or gas furnace or even a heat pump is more economical.
-For our our mostly warm Dallas winters, boilers, oil and wood burning stoves and heating systems are rare and more expensive than gas or electric.
+For our mostly warm Dallas winters, boilers, oil, and wood-burning stoves and heating systems are rare and more expensive than gas or electric.

 Calculating the Cost